13th Texas Cavalry Regiment: 1863

 In the Battle of Milliken's Bend on 7 June 1863, McCulloch's 1,500 men attacked 1,061 Union soldiers led by Colonel Hermann Lieb.
 The Union force consisted of elements of the 1st Mississippi (African), 8th Louisiana (African), 9th Louisiana (African), 11th Louisiana (African), 13th Louisiana (African), and 23rd Iowa Infantry Regiments.
 Of these, about 900 were Black soldiers, while there were fewer than 200 white soldiers in the 23rd Iowa.
 Because the Black soldiers were poorly trained, most of their first volley missed and the Texans charged into them.
 The Union soldiers briefly held the levee in a furious melee of bayonets and musket butts, before fleeing to the riverbank.
 The Union gunboat USS Choctaw was joined by the USS Lexington in shelling the levee, causing McCulloch to call off the attack.
 Union casualties numbered 652 while Confederate losses were 185.
 Hawes' brigade, which had a much longer march, was delayed by a destroyed bridge.
 When the soldiers arrived at Young's Point in an exhausted state, they were confronted by Union soldiers in formidable defenses, backed by gunboats.
 Hawes declined to attack.
+The 13th Texas Cavalry was part of a third strike towards Lake Providence, Louisiana.
+This operation resulted in the Battle of Lake Providence on June 9 and accomplished little.

 Walker reported that while his division remained near Delhi, Louisiana, his troops were engaged in confiscating and burning cotton.
 At the same time, he noted that disease had severely reduced the number of his soldiers fit for duty.
 Walker's division was ordered south to Alexandria, where it remained until 10 August.
 On 17 October near Opelousas, the 13th Texas Cavalry had picket duty when a Union expedition led by Major General William B. Franklin was nearby.
 The 13th Texas was relieved by the 16th Texas Infantry Regiment on 21 October, and the next day Union forces drove them out of Opelousas.
 Taylor was prepared to offer battle near Washington, but Franklin retreated.
 In the Battle of Bayou Bourbeux on 3 November 1863, only three Texas regiments came into action, and these did not include the 13th Texas Cavalry.